 Corporate Roles (Finance, Operations, HR)

-Emphasize metrics and standardized terminology (e.g., "P&L Management," "SOP Development," "HRIS").
+Emphasize metrics and standardized terminology (for example, "P and L Management," "SOP Development," "HRIS").
 Quantify every achievement with numbers (percentages, dollar amounts, time saved).

 FAQ: ATS Resume Format Questions